radhikatoshniwal/somebody-make-this/README.md

 # somebody-make-this
-A random idea generator with ideas from the subreddit r/SomebodyMakeThis
+A random idea generator built using Flask, with ideas from the subreddit r/SomebodyMakeThis